Ops – Project Haystack

 HisRead

-Request: a grid with a single row and following columns:
+Request: a grid with exactly one row and following columns:

 • id: Ref identifier of historized point